 Ever wonder why leaves change color?
 Did you know that fall’s vivid colors are actually hidden underneath summer’s green color?
 Also, the main reason for color change is not weather, but light, or actually the lack of it.
 Learn more.

 First of all, not all leaves turn vivid colors in the fall.
 Only a few of our many species of deciduous trees—notably maple, aspen, oak, and gum—produce stellar performances for our annual autumn spectacular in North America.

 Once the green is gone, two other pigments show their bright faces.
-These pigments, carotene (yellow) and anthocyanin (red), exist in the leaf all summer but are masked by the chlorophyll.
+These pigments, carotene (yellow) and anthocyanin (red), exist in the leaf all summer but are masked by the chlorophyll which helps plants absorb sunlight.
 (The browns in autumn leaves are the result of tannin, a chemical that exists in many leaves, especially oaks.)

-Sugar trapped in autumn leaves by the abscission layer is largely responsible for the vivid color.
+Sugar trapped in autumn leaves by the corky wall (the abscission layer) is largely responsible for the vivid color.
 Some additional anthocyanins are also manufactured by sunlight acting on the trapped sugar.
 This is why the foliage is so sparkling after several bright fall days and more pastel during rainy spells.

 What Brings the Best Fall Foliage?

 In general, a wet growing season followed by an autumn with lots of sunny days, dry weather, and cold, frostless nights will produce the most vibrant palette of fall colors.
 This vividness is especially true of red leaves, such as those on sugar maples and red maple trees.

 Check your long range forecast to see whether a dry autumn is in your future.

 Of course, if freezing temperatures and a hard frost hit, it can kill the process within the leaf and lead to poor fall color.
 Check the frost dates in your area!